top of page

 A cyber policy is designed to protect your business when something goes wrong online or through your systems.
 Coverage may include:

-1. Ransomware attacks
+1. Ransomware Attacks

-2. Data breaches
+2. Data Breaches

-3. Business interruption
+3. Business Interruption

 4. Cybercrime

-5. IT forensics & recovery
+5. IT Forensics & Recovery

-6. Legal expenses & penalties
+6. Legal Expenses & Penalties

-For many small businesses, paying these costs out-of-pocket isn’t possible, which is why cyber insurance ends up being more affordable than dealing with a breach.
+You may need legal support if customer data is involved or if regulators step in.
+For many small businesses, paying these costs out-of-pocket isn’t feasible.
+This is why cyber insurance can be more affordable than dealing with a breach.

 How Much Does a Cyberattack Actually Cost?